knobs-dials/pg_queries/README.md

 # pg_queries
+Show current and recent queries.

 Aimed at finding clients that could use a little work - more efficient queries, less idle in transaction, that kind of thing.

-Some of these are things I'd like to see in pg_top, or are just a little easier than setting log_min_duration_statement and checking logs.
+Some of these are things I'd like to see in pg_top, and/or are just a little easier than setting log_min_duration_statement and checking logs.

 Shows